Victoria Park (horse): Racing career

 Owner E. P. Taylor chose to bypass the Belmont Stakes to return for Canada's most important race, the Queen's Plate.
-Victoria Park won the race in a record time that stood for more than forty years.
-He was voted 1960's Canadian Champion 3 Yr-Old Colt and Canadian Horse of the Year.
+Victoria Park won that race in a record time that stood for more than 40 years.
+He was voted 1960's Canadian Champion Three-Year-Old Male Horse and Canadian Horse of the Year.

 Stud record

 Retired to stud, Victoria Park sired 25 stakes winners, including three Queen's Plate winners: Almoner (1970), Kennedy Road (1971), and Victoria Song (1972).
 He is the damsire of The Minstrel as well as the damsire of Northern Taste, who led the Japanese leading sires list for ten years, and topped the broodmare sires list a number of times.

 On its formation in 1976, Victoria Park was inducted into the Canadian Horse Racing Hall of Fame.